-This comprehensive guide will reveal the secrets to crafting the perfect chest and back workout routine.
+This comprehensive guide will reveal the secrets to crafting the perfect 45-minute chest and back workout routine.
 We’ll explore the most effective exercises for each muscle group, ensuring you target them strategically for the optimal growth and development.

 Forget about unbalanced routines – here, we’ll create a program that builds a truly impressive upper body, one that not only looks great but also performs at its peak.